 Conservation and Current Status

-Today, efforts are being made to preserve the Amrit Mahal breed, as the increasing adoption of mechanized farming has led to a decline in traditional breeds.
-Government initiatives, including selective breeding programs, aim to maintain the population and promote awareness of the breed’s value.
-Organizations and farmers across Karnataka are actively involved in these conservation efforts, recognizing the importance of sustaining indigenous breeds for both cultural and practical reasons.
+Efforts are currently underway to preserve the Amrit Mahal breed, as mechanized farming has led to a decline in traditional breeds.
+Government initiatives, including selective breeding programs, focus on maintaining the population and raising awareness about the breed’s value.
+Organizations and farmers across Karnataka actively contribute to these conservation efforts, recognizing the importance of sustaining indigenous breeds for both cultural and practical reasons.

 Conclusion: The Enduring Legacy of Amrit Mahal Cows in India